KurtPreston/vim-autoformat-rails/README.md

 vim-autoformat-rails
 ====================

-vim-autoformat-rails provides simple formatting of ruby, CSS, SCSS, ERB, and cucumber files.
+vim-autoformat-rails provides simple autoformatting of ruby, CSS, SCSS, ERB, and cucumber files.

+It will fix indentation, remove trailing whitespace, and standardize spacing (e.g. always have empty lines between Ruby method declarations, always open CSS curly brackets on the same line as the selector).

 Installation
 ------------